unora-project/unora-project.github.io/docs/classes/priest.md

 ## Priest Specialization

 Once mastered, Priests can choose to specialize in either a Light or Dark role.

-Light Priests
+Light Priest: Shinewood Meadow.
+Entrance is from Shinewood 9 at (46,1)

 Dark Priest: HM West GY (90,60) - go to basement (2,3)